« Back to Results

 Do workers from social groups with comparable productivity distributions obtain comparable lifetime earnings?
 We study how a small amount of early-career discrimination propagates over time when workers’ productivity is revealed through employment.
 Breakdown learning environments that track on-the-job failures grant a disproportionately large advantage to marginally more favored groups, whereas breakthrough learning environments that track successes guarantee comparable earnings to groups of comparable productivity.
 This discrepancy persists with large labor markets, flexible wages, inconclusive signals, and misspecified employer beliefs.
 Allowing for investment in productivity exacerbates inequality between groups under breakdown learning.

-Flows and Performance With Optimal Money Management Contracts
+Incentives and Performance With Optimal Money Management Contracts

-Searching for Arms: Experimentation with Endogenous Consideration Sets
+Searching for "Arms": Experimentation with Endogenous Consideration Sets

 D8 - Information, Knowledge, and Uncertainty